concordchat-legacy/api-docs/index.rst

    The ``http-client`` is optional.

-Example: ``hatsu.py (https://github.com/hatsupy/hatsu.py) python: 3.10 aiohttp: 3.8.1``
+Example: ``ayaka.py (https://github.com/Ayakapy/Ayaka.py) python: 3.10 aiohttp: 3.8.1``

 Snowflakes
 ----------
-hatsu uses snowflakes as it's one-time id unique generation platform, these are based off the twitter snowflake.
+Ayaka uses snowflakes as it's one-time id unique generation platform, these are based off the twitter snowflake.

-A hatsu snowflake normally are made with:
+A Ayaka snowflake normally are made with:

 - The Epoch: ``1577836801``, The first second of 2020.
 - Worker ID: Generated from the Current Thread Process.
-- Datacenter ID: 0, We are working on making this more unique.
+- Datacenter ID: 0.
 - TimeStamp: The Current Epoch.
 - Sequence: The Current Sequence + 1.